Geometrically and diagrammatically maximal knots: Introduction

 (b) The same result holds if $K'$ is obtained by changing any proper subset of crossings of $K$. \end{conjecture}

 Note that by Thurston's Dehn surgery theorem, the volume converges from below when twisting two strands of a knot, so $\vol(K) - \vol(K')$ can be an arbitrarily small positive number.
-For weaving knots, Conjecture~\ref{conj:alt} is especially interesting because {\em every} knot can be obtained by changing some crossings of $W(p,q)$ for some $p,q$.
-This follows from the proof for torus knots in \cite{Manturov}.

 A natural extension of Conjecture~\ref{conj:detvol} to any hyperbolic knot is to replace the determinant with the rank of the reduced Khovanov homology $\widetilde{H}^{*,*}(K)$.
-Let $K$ be an alternating hyperbolic knot, and $K'$ be obtained by changing any proper subset of crossing of $K$.
+Let $K$ be an alternating hyperbolic knot, and let $K'$ be obtained by changing any proper subset of crossings of $K$.
 It follows from results in \cite{KH} that

 Conjectures~\ref{conj:detvol} and~\ref{conj:alt} would imply that $\vol(K') < 2\pi\log\det(K)$, but using data from KhoHo \cite{KhoHo} we have verified the following stronger conjecture for all non-alternating knots with up to 15 crossings.